What are Good Practice Medicals?

 Standard Worker At Height Medical

-- We have this year conducted all the Height medicals for the main subcontractors on the Sir Robert Mcalpine Admiral Insurance building that was constructed in Cardiff.
+- We conducted all the Height medicals for the main subcontractors on the Sir Robert Mcalpine Admiral Insurance building that was constructed in Cardiff.

 - Anyone working at height whether on scaffolding or from harnesses and slings needs to be fit to do the job.